My First Novel…

 Akin, you ass.
 Read this book for a taste of rape reality.
 I am amazed when people adopt ludicrous beliefs and then espouse them with a straight face and apparent conviction, usually invoking some religous overtone.
 Do people like Akin ever stop to consider the tragic impact they have on rape victims everywhere?
 Rape is the original cause of post traumatic stress and the thought that any form of rape might be considered legitimate must be an abhorrent trigger for all victims.

 Setting The Song To Music …

-My nephew Dan Graham, a very gifted musician, has composed music for the song lyrics in Two Loves Lost.
-He has the vocal and piano tracks finished but wants to add strings.
+My nephew Dan Graham, a very gifted musician, composed music for the song lyrics in Two Loves Lost.
 He freely admits singing is not his strong suit.
-Since he’s apparently too busy with gigs to add additional instrumental touches, here’s the first cut.
+Since he’s apparently too busy with gigs to add additional instrumental touches, here’s what he came up with.

-Visit www.sandygraham.net for more information, reviews and to read Chapter One.
+Visit www.SandPen.info for more information, reviews and to read initial chapters.